nataliakongyi/nataliakongyi.github.io/README.md

 Hello!
 I'm an interdisciplinary designer exploring the intersection of architecture, interactive design and creative computing.
-Here you'll find my work:)
+Here you'll find my work :)